A series of structured community conversations asking what education must reliably produce — for young people, for communities, for the world ahead.

 michael@coherence-lab.com →The goal is clarity, not consensus.
 Disagreement sharpens outcomes rather than derailing them.

-madamovalverde@gmail.com →Two sessions.
-Two cities.
-Eight tables.
-Fifty-three citizens who had never met — taking different lines of thought to arrive at outcomes that converge in striking ways.
+michael@coherence-lab.com →Three sessions.
+Three cities.
+Eleven tables.
+Seventy citizens who had never met — taking different lines of thought to arrive at outcomes that converge in striking ways.

 Click any theme to see how it surfaced across tables and where voices converged or diverged.

-Every single table — regardless of age group, city, or facilitator — landed on some version of agency and purpose as non-negotiable.
+Across every city, age group, and facilitator, tables landed on some version of agency and purpose as non-negotiable.
 The language shifted by developmental stage, but the core held constant: young people must be authors of their own lives, not passengers.
+Raleigh’s Higher Ed table led with it — naming “agency in connecting education to social needs” as its very first outcome.

-The worst-case scenarios across every table were dominated by emotional collapse — depression, isolation, hopelessness, shame, disconnection.
-The positive mirror: emotional resilience, regulation, and safety appeared in every table’s outcomes.
+The worst-case scenarios across tables were dominated by emotional collapse — depression, isolation, hopelessness, shame, disconnection.
+The positive mirror — emotional resilience, regulation, and safety — appeared in tables’ outcomes in every city.
 Participants felt this viscerally.

 “We become the super-intelligence we seek.”

 These seven themes did not emerge from a framework imposed before the conversations.
-They emerged from 53 citizens, across two cities and eight tables, who had never met — arriving at overlapping conclusions through their own lines of thought.
+They emerged from 70 citizens, across three cities and eleven tables, who had never met — arriving at overlapping conclusions through their own lines of thought.
 That is the signal.

 A structured session with 20 educators, students, professionals, and civic leaders.
 Three tables.